patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Corpus/DECM_Machine_Annotated_Corpus/README.md

 ### Content:
 ```
-1. DECM_Machine_Annotated_Corpus.JSON and .TVS: This is the version of the entire RG corpus automatically annotated using
+1. DECM_Machine_Annotated_Corpus.JSON and .HTML: This is the version of the entire RG corpus automatically annotated using
 the ML models trained with the DECM Gold Standard Corpus.
-The files are available in TSV format, and it also contains
+The files are available in HTML format, and it also contains
-the file for the DECM Ontology.
-This corpus can be further used for quantitative and qualitative research, as well as
+the file for the DECM Ontology called Annotations-legend.json.
+This corpus can be further used for quantitative and qualitative research, NLP research, as well as
 advanced analyses using text mining techniques, corpus linguistics and other methods such as Geographical Text Analysis.
 ```
 ### Copyright